-Since Stanford he has applied his knowledge to design, fabricate, and market products for companies throughout Silicon Valley.
+Since Stanford, he has applied his knowledge to design, fabricate, and market products for companies throughout Silicon Valley.
 He has created video games enjoyed by millions and viral applications used by tens of millions.
-He is now in charge of Growth at SigFig, where he strives to make investments accessible and easily understood for the average person.
+He is now in charge of Growth at SigFig, where he strives to make investments accessible and easily understood by the average person.

 How To Save A Life